-9. Summary and Comment: Long-Term Cost Effectiveness and Potential Budget Impact
+6.4 Summary and Comment: Long-Term Cost Effectiveness and Potential Budget Impact

 We estimated the cost-effectiveness of dupilumab versus usual care over a lifetime time horizon for adult patients with moderate-to-severe atopic dermatitis.
-For this draft report, we used an estimated price of dupilumab of \$30,000 per year that will be revised for the Evidence Report when the actual price is known.
-Compared to usual care, the cost per additional QALY for dupilumab was estimated to be \$97,600, below the commonly-cited willingness-to-pay threshold of \$150,000 per QALY.
-The cost per additional QALY was lower for patients with severe AD (\$75,100) than those with moderate atopic dermatitis (\$125,500).
+Compared to usual care, the cost per additional QALY for dupilumab was estimated to be approximately \$101,800.
+The cost per additional QALY was lower for patients with severe atopic dermatitis (\$78,300) than those with moderate atopic dermatitis (\$130,800).

-Results from our budget impact analyses suggest that dupilumab would increase costs at all three cost-effectiveness threshold prices for the drug, ranging from approximately \$30,700 per patient using the annual price (\$43,895) to achieve \$150,000 per QALY to approximately \$10,900 using the annual price (\$17,369) to achieve a \$50,000 per QALY cost-effectiveness threshold.
-Our analysis estimated that 8% of patients could be treated in a given year without crossing a budget impact threshold of \$915 million at the \$150,000 per QALY threshold price, while 24% of the population could be treated without crossing that threshold at the \$50,000 per QALY threshold price.
+Results from our potential budget impact analysis suggest that the average potential budgetary impact over five years at the WAC price for dupilumab was an additional per-patient cost of approximately \$22,300.
+At the discounted WAC price of \$31,000, the average per-patient cost was approximately \$18,400.
+Our analysis estimated that approximately 4% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$915 million at WAC (\$37,000) and approximately 5% of patients at the discounted WAC (\$31,000).
+Approximately 3% of patients could be treated in a given year without crossing the budget impact threshold at the

+\$150,000 per QALY threshold price, while 10% of the population could be treated without crossing that threshold at the \$50,000 per QALY threshold price.

 There were several key limitations of our analysis.
 First, there are limited data for health outcomes for patients with atopic dermatitis over long periods of time.
-We assumed treatment responses were constant over time, and patients did not switch responder categories.
+We assumed patients did not switch between EASI 50, EASI 75, and EASI 90 responder categories.
 Second, there are limited data on costs of atopic dermatitis, particularly stratified by severity.
-Finally, atopic dermatitis is a heterogenous condition and patients experience a wide range of symptoms and severities.
-The model presented here represents an average patient.
+Finally, atopic dermatitis is a heterogeneous condition and patients experience a wide range of symptoms and severities.